About Us

 Responsiveness – pro-active and reactive in our work with nonprofits and community volunteers so that we respond to the emerging needs of the community.

-Collaboration & Connectedness – nonprofits and community service provide an opportunity for diverse populations to come together to make change.
-Collaboration is at our core as we believe none of us alone will be as effective as all of us working together.
+Collaboration & Connectedness – collaboration is at our core as we believe none of us alone will be as effective as all of us working together.

 Accessibility – we “make it easy to make a difference,” and aim to remove barriers so that nonprofits and volunteers can access our services, whether through program pricing or ensuring our technology is user-friendly.

 Excellence – we can only be effective when we are at our best.
-We want to provide “best in class” professional and leadership development opportunities, and managed volunteer experiences.
-When we fall short of excellence, we want to make sure that we “fail forward,” and work quickly to acknowledge, correct, and learn from our mistakes.
+We want to provide “best in class” professional and leadership development opportunities and managed volunteer experiences.

 Staff Descriptions